Malifaux Faction Focus: The Bayou (Updated August 18, 2025)

 Ulix has a few green-skinned assistants to prod pig buttock and haul slop, but most of his followers are, well, pigs.
 That suits him just fine.
 He can summon an army with a cry of Sooey and go to war on pig-back.
 Ulix is a cantankerous old coot, but he has a keen sense of justice, and if humans or other creatures think the gremlins near the Turner ranch are easy prey they’re in for a rude surprise.
 Under the watchful eye of Old Major, who keeps an eye on the young ‘uns and nudges them along where needed, the Turner pigs are a force to be reckoned with.

 Ulix’s crew is, unsurprisingly, almost entirely pigs.
 Pigs are very fast and hit very hard, but tend to be fragile; however, there are lots of ways to heal them, so as long as your opponent isn’t finishing off your pigs then you usually have ways to top them off.
-As a master pig breeder, Ulix can nurture his porcine charges even on the battlefield.
-He doesn’t summon pigs (although several of his crew can call new Piglets to battle) but he can grow existing pigs into larger and more powerful forms.
-A Piglet isn’t much to speak of, but when the little snouter suddenly turns into a fearsome War Pig, you have to stand up and take notice.
+And nobody keeps pigs safe like Ulix.
+One thing pigs are great at doing is making more pigs; Piglets are small, but with Ulix’s help they can grow into much larger and more powerful forms.
+When the little snouters suddenly turn into fearsome War Pigs, you have to stand up and take notice.
+Ulix’s title form rides into battle on, well, piggyback, and his pigs are on fire in more than one sense: specifically, they’re fast as hell, and also engulfed in flames.

 Play Ulix Turner if: